docsforadobe/illustrator-scripting-guide/docs/jsobjref/IllustratorSaveOptions.md

 `illustratorSaveOptions.pdfCompatible`

+!!! note
+    This functionality was added in Illustrator version 10

 #### Description

-(Illustrator version 10 or later.)
 If `true`, the file is saved as a PDF compatible file.

 Default: `true`.

 #### Type